Vexmage/HeroBase/README.md

-For a name I'm thinking it could be called HeroBase and it utilizes a built in program called CharacterForge to build the characters that get stored in the database.
+For a name I'm thinking it could be called HeroBase and it utilizes a built in program called CharacterForge or CharForge to build the characters that get stored in the database.